makerspet/makerspet.github.io/_pages/terms-conditions.md

 <h4 class="h4">LIMITED WARRANTY</h4>

 <p>We warrant Maker's Pet manufactured products will be free from manufacturing defects for a period of thirty (30) days following the date of delivery to you.
 We will replace, repair or credit you for any confirmed defective product at our option.
-Please contact support@makerspet.com with any issues.</p>
+Please contact support at makerspet.com with any issues.</p>

 <p>Products that are not manufactured by Maker's Pet may, or may not, be covered by original manufacturer warranty and passed through to you.
 Please contact support to confirm warranty period prior to purchase.</p>